Why are fireflies disappearing?

-Do you have a summer firefly memory?
+Do you have a summer memory about fireflies?
 I have many, having grown up next to a wetland.
 I knew it was finally summer when I would be outside playing after dinner and those little flying lights appeared.
 I imagined each light was a fairy with trailing long blonde hair like my own at the time.

 But like bees, amphibians and butterflies, fireflies are disappearing.
 While the exact reason isn't known, three main factors are suspected: Habitat loss, toxic chemicals (which tend to linger in aquatic environments where fireflies start their lives) and light pollution.

 "Most species of fireflies thrive as larvae in rotting wood and forest litter at the margins of ponds and streams.
 And as they grow, they more or less stay where they were born.
 Some species are more aquatic than others, and a few are found in more arid areas — but most are found in fields, forests and marshes.
-Their environment of choice is warm, humid and near standing water of some kind—ponds, streams and rivers, or even shallow depressions that retain water longer than the surrounding ground."
+Their environment of choice is warm, humid and near standing water of some kind — ponds, streams and rivers, or even shallow depressions that retain water longer than the surrounding ground."

 As the human population continues to grow, more and more wild habitat will be developed for our use.
 As long as we keep interrupting forest land with houses, turning meadows into lawns and paving over wetlands, the fewer fireflies there will be — unless we start living in some radically different ways.